kkeen699/DLCV-spring2019/hw2/README.md

 # HW2 ― Object Detection
-The task is to omplement YOLO to detect and classify the objects present in the images by determining their bounding boxes.
+The task is to implement YOLO to detect and classify the objects present in the images by determining their bounding boxes.

 For more details, please refer to the [pdf](https://github.com/kkeen699/DLCV-spring2019/blob/master/hw2/DLCV_hw2.pdf) to view the slides of HW2.